Kugelschieber/asl/README.md

 ## Contribute

-To contribute please create pull requests or explain your ideas in the issue section on GitHub.
-Report any bugs or incompatible ASL <-> SQF syntax you can find.
+To contribute, please create pull requests or explain your ideas in the issue section on GitHub.
+Report any bugs or incompatible ASL <-> SQF syntax you can find with a short example.

 ## Further information